 Hill Reinforces Confederate Line

 With the Squirrel Level Road line broken and the Rebel defenders on the run, there was little to prevent Warren’s two divisions from surging on towards the inner line of Confederate defenses closer to the Boydton Plank Road.
 Warren, however, insisted on securing his newly won position before moving.
 Consequently, the Federal advance did not resume until after 3:00 p.m.
 The delay enabled Major General A. P. Hill to deploy reinforcements from Petersburg.
-By the time that the Federals were on the move once more, Hill had bolstered the Confederate defenses with Major General Henry Heth’s division and Major General Cadmus M. Wilcox’s division.
+By the time the Federals were on the move once more, Hill had bolstered the Confederate defenses with the divisions of Major General Henry Heth and Major General Cadmus M. Wilcox.